owl11/Inter-OP-Layer/README.md

 ## BUGS AND IMPROVEMENTS

-The batch senders in both the forks and the wrappers will fail in the case one transfer fails, there may be a solution to that, but for now be wary if using it
+The batch senders in both the forks and the wrappers will fail in the case one transfer fails, there is a solution to that, which is wrapping the calls in encoded calls rather than functoin calls, but for now be wary when using it

 imrovement: batch sending is done to the msg sender only, build a function that batch sends to an array of recipents on the L1 standard bridge